postwait/esoteric-curio/content/writes/the-myopic-focus-on-it-and-engineering-has-to-stop.md

+---
-title: The myopic focus on IT and engineering has to stop.
+title: "The myopic focus on IT and engineering has to stop."
 date: 2012-08-27 11:30:49
-tags:
+type: post
+categories:
 - Damaged Bits
 - Advice
+tags:
+- circonus
 ---

 Business is king.
 Customers rule.
 Service is everything.
 Yet every organization I go into has an engineering group that can't see outside their bubble.
 Perhaps they can, but they certainly choose not to.